-This post is sponsored by my friends at Canada Pure Maple Syrup.
+This roasted root vegetable salad recipe is sponsored by my friends at Canada Pure Maple Syrup.

 Last night’s show was potluck style, so the parents signed up to bring main dishes, appetizers and desserts.
 I signed up for appetizers and decided to bring a hearty salad to go with the pizza (pizza + salad = the best), and some of my favorite artichoke dip (from Eat, Drink and Be Vegan) and toasty bread.
 I was kind of worried about bringing something “healthy” that would undoubtedly be in a sea of glorious brownies and Christmas cookies, but was pretty stoked to see that it disappeared by the time the night was over.